shoelace-style/shoelace/docs/components/color-picker.md

 Set the color picker's format with the `format` attribute.
 Valid options include `hex`, `rgb`, and `hsl`.
 Note that the color picker's input will accept any parsable format (including CSS color names) regardless of this option.

-To prevent users from toggling the format themselves, add the `no-toggle` attribute.
+To prevent users from toggling the format themselves, add the `no-format-toggle` attribute.

 ```html preview
 <sl-color-picker format="hex" value="#4a90e2"></sl-color-picker>